FarzanSoli/Protein-Structure-Generation/README.md

 The [training][7], [validation][8] and [testig][9] datasets are available to download.
 These datasets are augmented by randomly rotating the original datasets (20 times).

-In order to fetch the dataset from PDB database, follow these steps:
+In order to fetch the dataset from the PDB database, follow these steps:

 ```
 docker build --no-cache -f Dockerfile_data -t dataset_image .